Sweet Dog

 Protect from licking and keep an eye on it

-A cone or a recovery suit if needed, and a look at the wound once or twice a day.
+A cone or a recovery suit (a soft bodysuit that covers the wound) if needed, and a look at the wound once or twice a day.

-You can handle it at home, then keep watch
+You can handle this at home, then keep watch

-A clean, superficial grazeThe skin is just scratched and the dog is fine.
+A clean, superficial grazeThe skin is barely broken and the dog is fine.

-A barely scratched pad, with no limpingRinse and limit the walks that reopen the cut.
+A barely nicked paw pad, with no limpingRinse it and cut back the walks that reopen the cut.

 Off to the vet, without delay